daronphang/coding_resources/javascript/node_js/express_js/authentication/oauth2.md

 };
 ```

-### Verifying Oauth Access Tokens for Subsequent API Calls to Provider:
+### Verifying Oauth Access Tokens for Subsequent API Calls to Provider

 To verify the integrity of access token, best is to use Google API client library or a general-purpose JWT library.
 For debugging only, can use validation endpoint.

 https://developers.google.com/identity/sign-in/web/backend-auth